• Skip to primary navigation

 Participants leave the program with:

-• Improved confidence discussing research and scientific developments
+• Greater confidence discussing scientific developments

 • Practical tools for advocacy and community engagement